 Like most people, I had a very busy work career after college, so I could only photograph on weekends and during family vacations.
 But that all changed after I left the computer industry in 2001, at which time photography became my primary passion.
-I’ve doing photography more or less full-time for over 10 years now.
+I’ve done photography more or less full-time for over 10 years now.

 Are you satisfied with your choice of getting involved with this industry?
 Is there anything else you would rather be doing?

 I’m very happy doing photography and there’s nothing else I’d rather be doing.
 I live to take photographs that I like and hope that others will enjoy them as much as I do.
 I had a successful career so I don’t depend on photography for my sole income.
 That makes it easier for me to enjoy the whole process without fretting over the financial impact it might have on family.

 What is the easiest part of your job?

 The easiest part of my job is traveling to beautiful places and experiencing stunning scenery under fabulous conditions.
 I love to travel and the whole process of capturing nature scenes or landscapes at their best is very rewarding.

 What is the most challenging part of your job?